catalinarp/SpeciesDelimitationTabularAcropora/README.md

 Data from: Phased nuclear markers overcome species delimitation in Acropora corals, 2020,

-All in the information in this repository corresponds to the supplementary information for the publisehd paper.
-To see a detailed description of each item, read the correspondin file in each folder:
+All in the information in this repository corresponds to the supplementary information for the published paper.
+To see a detailed description of each item, read the corresponding README file in each folder:

-Morphological_data:
+/Morphological_data:

-Breeding_trials:
+/Breeding_trials:

-SangerSequencing_data:
+/SangerSequencing_data:

-Targetcapture_data:
+/Targetcapture_data: